yuyangdanny/yuyangdanny.github.io/content/publication/comference-paper/index.md

           .scaled-iframe {
               transform: scale(0.8);
               transform-origin: top left;
-              width: 125%; /* Increase the width to compensate for the scaling */
+              width: 250%; /* Increase the width to maintain aspect ratio */
-              height: 125%; /* Increase the height to compensate for the scaling */ }
+              height: 200%; /* Set the height to twice the original */ }
       </style>
   </head>